rokucommunity/brighterscript/README.md

  - **plugins**: `Array<string>` - List of node scripts or npm modules to load as plugins to the BrighterScript compiler.

- - **bslib**: `string` - For BrighterScript features, how should bslib be included?
-    - `'embedded'` will emit a copy of bslib at pkg:/source/bslib.brs
-    - `'ropm'` will not emit a copy of bslib, instead expecting the developer to have installed bslib from ropm with the alias 'bslib'.
-This means the bslib path will be `pkg:/source/roku_modules/bslib/bslib.brs`

 ## Ignore errors and warnings on a per-line basis
 In addition to disabling an entire class of errors in `bsconfig.json` by using `ignoreErrorCodes`, you may also disable errors for a subset of the complier rules within a file with the following comment flags:
  - `bs:disable-next-line`